10up/wpacceptance/docs/index.md

 * Utilize environment caching on your local machine.
 When you run WP Assure, use the `--cache_environment` flag.
 This will force WP Assure to reuse the same environment as long as the suite configuration hasn't changed.
 * In your suite configuration, exclude unnecessary files and directories such as `node_modules` and `vendor`.
 * Don't require a clean database for each test.
 Set `disable_clean_db` to false in your suite configuration.
+* Remember, using `--local` will create a new snapshot on each run which is slow.

+## Local Test Development

+Here are some tips for writing tests locally:

+* Optimize your test suite for speed as much as possible.
+See [Speed of Testing](#speed-of-testing).
+* Always use `--cache_environment`.
+Similarly, `--local` should be used sparingly as a new snapshot will need to be created each time.
+* If Docker starts running slowly or you get weird errors. stop and remove all containers: `docker stop $(docker ps -a -q) && docker rm $(docker ps -a -q)`.
+Then run a system prune: `docker system prune`.
+If this doesn't fix things, restart Docker.
+Worst case scenario you made need to prune volumes.
+Beware pruning volumes will delete all WP Local Docker environment databases you have.
+* If you run into browser/Selenium interaction errors, take a screenshot before the error to see what is happening.
+* Most Selenium errors happen because an element is covered by another element making it unclickable or the page is still loading.
+If you are dealing with fading elements, a simple PHP sleep, `usleep( 500 );`, works great.

 ## Continuous Integration